 From tracks to trail

 The Rossburn Subdivision Trail, part of the Trans Canada Trail, runs 176 km from Russell to Neepawa.
-This multi-use gravel trail follows the abandoned CN rail line formerly known as Rossburn Subdivision.
+This multi-use, non-motorized gravel trail follows the abandoned CN rail line formerly known as Rossburn Subdivision.
 It connects to Riding Mountain National Park through the Riding Mountain Trans Canada Trail Network.
 Read more…

 We, the Rossburn Subdivision Trail Association (RSTA), welcome visitors on the trail.
 Discover stunning viewpoints, visit historical sites in rural areas close to the trail or watch out for wildlife!

 Click here for the official & interactive Trans Canada Trail map!

 - Elphinstone: New bridge – project finished